 We are all under tremendous pressure to be accepted, when we are young we care so much about it.
-Good news is that as we age we care less.
+The Good news is that as we age we tend to care less.

 My story – this is being told in hindsight and with a belated understanding of myself and others.
 I was always a good athlete.
 Good at everything but I hated the attention and was considered shy.
 Men were supposed to be extroverted and strong and that was just the way it was and if you weren’t you were pushed to change yourself.